 In January 2022, Keyera completed the sale of the Hull terminal and Hull terminal pipeline system, including all hydrocarbon inventory owned by Keyera in relation to the asset.
-The transaction included net proceeds of \$51 million (US\$40 million), \$40 million (US\$31 million) related to the terminal and pipeline system and \$11 million (US\$9 million) related to the closing value of the inventory, resulting in the recognition of a loss of less than \$1 million for the three months ended March 31, 2022.
-The transaction is subject to normal closing adjustments and included a nominal assumed decommissioning liability.
+The transaction included net proceeds of \$51 million (US\$40 million), \$40 million (US\$31 million) related to the terminal and pipeline system and \$11 million (US\$9 million) related to the closing value of the inventory, resulting in the recognition of a loss of less than \$1 million.
+The transaction included a nominal assumed decommissioning liability.